message/iata/BG.md

 - military personnel;
 - merchant seamen.
 2. Passengers must a negative COVID-19 PCR test result.
 The test must have been taken at most 72 hours before arrival.
 The test result must contain passengers details, name of the laboratory, the test method, and the test result written in Latin characters.
--This does not apply to:
+- This does not apply to:
 - nationals of Bulgaria, their spouses and children;
 - passengers with a residence permit issued by Bulgaria, their spouses and children;
 - British nationals and their family members with one of the following documents issued by Bulgaria: